dxsooo/VideoDownload/README.md

 ### 1.use RabbitMQ admin page

-Supposing RabbitMQ is used as BROKER, you can send job on its admin page after login:
+Supposing RabbitMQ is used as broker, you can send job on its admin page after login:

 ### 2.use